Monday April 29, 2024

 After a short rest at my hotel during the afternoon siesta hours, I set out again for the Sé do Porto – the main cathedral in Porto.
 I still had one critical task left to do before I could embark on the Camino Portugués tomorrow.
 I needed to get a credencial – also known as a pilgrim’s passport.

-This “passport” is one of my favorite souvenirs of each of my prior camino treks.
-Pilgrims use it to document their journey, getting ink stamps from the various places they stop along their journey, including churches, albergues, bars, hotels, museums, etc. This document serves to show the route that pilgrim traveled to Santiago de Compestela and also provides access to the inexpensive lodging set aside exclusively for pilgrims.
+This “passport” is one of my favorite souvenirs of each of my prior Camino treks.
+Pilgrims use it to document their journey, obtaining ink stamps from the various places they stop along the way, including churches, albergues, bars, hotels, and museums.
+This document outlines the route that pilgrims took to Santiago de Compostela and also provides access to the affordable lodging reserved exclusively for pilgrims.

 My pilgrim passport and compestela from my first Camino